buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 30 meters
 * **Duration**: 1 hour

 An immobile, invisible, cube-shaped prison composed of magical force appears around an area you choose within range.
 The prison can be a cage or a solid box, as you choose.
 A prison in the shape of a cage can be up to 6 meters on a side, made of 1.5-centimeter diameter bars spaced 1.5 centimeters apart, and provides complete cover to creatures inside.
 A prison in the shape of a box can be up to 3 meters on a side, creating a solid barrier that prevents any matter from passing through it and blocking any spells cast into or out of the area.
-When you cast this spell, any creature that is completely inside the cage's area must make a Reflex Saving Throw or be trapped.
+When you cast this spell, any creature that is completely inside the cage' \*\*s area must make a Reflex Saving Throw or be trapped.
 Creatures only partially within the area of the cage, or those too large to fit inside, are pushed away from the center of the area until they are completely outside the area.

-A creature inside the cage can't leave it by nonmagical means.
+A creature inside the cage can' \*\*t leave it by nonmagical means.
 If the creature tries to use teleportation or interplanar travel to leave the cage, it must first make a Will Saving Throw.
 If it succeeds, the creature can use that magic to escape the cage.
-If it fails, the creature can't escape the cage and wastes the use of the spell or effect.
+If it fails, the creature can' \*\*t escape the cage and wastes the use of the spell or effect.
 The cage also extends into the Ethereal Plane, blocking ethereal travel.

-This spell can't be dispelled by Dispel Magic but only with Greater Dispel Magic.
+This spell can' \*\*t be dispelled by Dispel Magic but only with Greater Dispel Magic.

 ### Foresight